myIR, payments and more

 Financial services do not include debt collection services provided by a third party.

 For GST, "goods" has a broad meaning.
-It includes all types of personal and real property, except money.
+It includes all types of personal and real property, except money and choses in action.

 When a registered person buys goods or services to use in a taxable activity, the GST portion of the price is called input tax.
 This is a legal term - we usually call it a GST credit.
 It includes: